-We can continue this use of the equipartition of energy for larger and large nuclei which makes it just M(1.1+1.1+1.1)=energy for each deuteron in the nucleus.
+We can continue this use of the equipartition of energy for larger and large nuclei which makes it just M(1.1+1.1+1.1)=energy for each deuteron in the nucleus where M ps a integer..

 Note we did not have the absurd assumptions of 1D and motion through a vacuum as in the shell model.
 The 1D arises from the electron motion between the two protons which also moves in a vacuum between the two protons.
 So we recreated the shell model without all its silly assumptions and know why it works!